Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Stirling - Osborne Park had a very high national income level according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers was $58,910 and the average income stood at $74,163, compared to Greater Perth's figures of $58,380 and $78,020 respectively.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates would be approximately $67,275 (median) and $84,694 (average) as of September 2025.
-Census data shows household, family and personal incomes in Stirling - Osborne Park cluster around the 60th percentile nationally.
-Income brackets indicate the largest segment comprises 30.4% earning $1,500 - 2,999 weekly (4,893 residents), consistent with broader trends across the broader area showing 32.0% in the same category.
-After housing, 86.3% of income remains for other expenses and the area's SEIFA income ranking places it in the 7th decile.
+The Stirling - Osborne Park SA2 had a high national income level according to ATO data aggregated by AreaSearch for the financial year ending June 30, 2022.
+The median income among taxpayers was $58,910 and the average income stood at $74,163.
+These figures compared to Greater Perth's median of $58,380 and average of $78,020 respectively.
+Based on a 14.2% growth in wages since June 30, 2022, current estimates for Stirling - Osborne Park SA2 would be approximately $67,275 (median) and $84,694 (average) as of September 2025.
+According to census data, incomes in Stirling - Osborne Park cluster around the 60th percentile nationally.
+The largest income bracket comprises 30.4% earning between $1,500 and $2,999 weekly, with 4,893 residents falling into this category.
+This is consistent with broader trends across Greater Perth where 32.0% fall into the same income bracket.
+After housing costs, 86.3% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 7th decile nationally.

 Frequently Asked Questions - Income